Location: UK Remote, with occasional travel to Cambridge

 You'll be an expert in at least one technical domain, and engineers across the organisation will consult you for advice.
 You'll be given the space to take a long-term view in your technical decisions, and will spend time working on improving the team processes, practices, tools and ways of working, working on your team, as well as in your team.

-We strive to make the Foundation a place where talented people who care about our mission can do the best work of their careers.
+We work hard to make sure that the Foundation is a place where everyone is supported to do the best work of their careers.
 We have a flexible and collaborative approach to all aspects of our work.
-If you're the right person for the job, we'll make it work for you, and you can be confident that you'll be working with an exceptional team.
+If you're the right person for the job, we'll make it work for you, and you can be confident that you'll be joining an exceptional team of people who care about our mission and each other.

-Your Responsibilities
+Responsibilities

 Experience And Personal Attributes